ME495-EmbeddedSystems/homework-1-KThompson2002/inspection.md

       Constraints:
     ```

-12. Use the ROS command `ros2 interface show crazy_turtle_interfaces/srv/Switch` to retrieve a template/prototype for entering parameters for the `/switch` service on the command line.
+12. Use the ROS command `ros2 interface proto crazy_turtle_interfaces/srv/Switch` to retrieve a template/prototype for entering parameters for the `/switch` service on the command line.
     ```
     # use a strange formula to set the new location of the turtle
    turtlesim_msgs/Pose mixer